fffaraz/awesome-cpp/README.md

 * [Wt](http://www.webtoolkit.eu/wt) - A C++ library for developing web applications.

 ## XML
+*XML is crap.
+Really.
+There are no excuses.
+XML is nasty to parse for humans, and it's a disaster to parse even for computers.
+There's just no reason for that horrible crap to exist. - Linus Torvalds*

 * [Expat](http://www.libexpat.org/) - An XML parser library written in C.
 * [Libxml2](http://xmlsoft.org/) - The XML C parser and toolkit of Gnome.